NRdrgz/Just1/README.md

 - Create detailed README for Hardware folder
 - Add assembly and wiring documentation
 - Add control and camera feedback on phone
+- Use Foxglove CompressedVideo instead of CompressedImage for Camera feedback

 ## Long-term Goals and Potential Improvements